12 Best Water Filter for Hiking 2026

 FAQ

-Can I screw a Sawyer Mini directly onto a standard water bottle?
+Can I use a Sawyer water filter on a standard plastic water bottle?

 Sharing is caring!